-In 2011, they had a rough story pitch set in Mexico around Dia de los Muertos.
-We learned that at the beginning of movie journey, it always comes down to research so they traveled to Mexico to learn more.
+In 2011, they had a rough story pitch set in Mexico around Dia de Los Muertos.
+We learned that at the beginning of the movie journey, it always comes down to research so they traveled to Mexico to learn more.

-The movie Coco looks to answer this question, What does it means to be a part of the family?
+The movie Coco looks to answer this question, What does it mean to be a part of the family?

 - The ofrenda is a special altar where offerings or gifts are placed to honor the dead.

-- Food and drink are place there so that the dead will have something to eat and drink after their long journey,
+- Food and drink are placed there so that the dead will have something to eat and drink after their long journey,

 - Photos are displayed on the ofrenda to remember faces of loved ones and to inspire stories of them

-To help the dead on their journey, a marigold path of flowers create a bridge to help guide them home and to the cemetary.
+To help the dead on their journey, a marigold path of flowers create a bridge to help guide them home and to the cemetery.
 This bridge connects The Land of the Dead with The Land of the Living.
-The vigil takes place all night long with music, parades and candles to to light the night.
+The vigil takes place all night long with music, parades, and candles to light the night.
 During this time, it is a moment of togetherness and reunion.